realm/realm-studio/README.md

     npm install
     npm start

-Some internal features, only usable by Realm employees, are hidden by default and are only shown if the following environment variable is set:

-    export ENABLE_REALM_STUDIO_INTERNAL_FEATURES=""

 ## Developing

 Please read the [guidelines](./GUIDELINES.md) to familiarize with the code style and tools used to develop Realm Studio.